Other Academic Personnel

 For information on renewing or non-renewing postdoctoral appointments, please visit the Additional Resources page.

-Adjunct faculty appointments are made in order to facilitate the adjunct faculty member’s professional association with the university for the benefit of the individual and the university in such roles as supervising clinical practice students, assisting with research efforts and occasionally teaching.
+Adjunct faculty appointments are made to facilitate the adjunct faculty member’s professional association with the university for the benefit of the individual and the university in such roles as supervising clinical practice students, assisting with research efforts, and occasionally teaching.
 Adjunct faculty appointments are unpaid and usually part-time positions for limited (not more than one-year) renewable terms.
-Units can request that an individual be granted adjunct status through which they would receive access to various ASU services including an ASU email account and library privileges.
+Units can request that an individual be granted adjunct status, through which they would receive access to various ASU services, including an ASU email account and library privileges.

-To request adjunct status for a non-ASU employee, please submit a request via the provost's Academic Personnel system accessed via your My ASU page under Teaching & Student Support Tools > Academic Personnel > Adjunct Faculty Appointment.
-Information can also be found on the provost's website at Academic Personnel System.
+To request adjunct status for a non-ASU employee, please submit a request via the provost's Academic Personnel system accessed via your My ASU page under Teaching & Student Support Tools > Academic Personnel > Adjunct Faculty Appointment

-Other non-paid affiliated titles may be granted to individuals who require a courtesy affiliation with ASU but who are not adjunct faculty.
-Such titles include visiting faculty, visiting scholars, visiting researchers and visiting students among others.
-Units can request that an individual be granted courtesy affiliate status through which they would receive access to various ASU services including an ASU email account and library privileges.
-To request courtesy affiliate status (non-adjunct) or to renew an existing courtesy affiliate status (non-adjunct), please follow the appropriate process below.
+Other non-paid affiliated titles may be granted to individuals who require an affiliation with ASU but who are not adjunct faculty, with no instructional responsibilities.
+Such titles include visiting faculty, visiting scholars, visiting researchers, and visiting students, among others.
+Units can request that an individual be granted affiliate status, through which they would receive access to various ASU services, including an ASU email account and library privileges.
+To request affiliate status (non-adjunct) or to renew an existing affiliate status (non-adjunct), please follow the steps below.

 Steps for requesting a new courtesy affiliation ID (non-adjunct)

-1. As applicable, follow unit bylaws governing courtesy affiliate personnel.
+1. As applicable, follow the unit bylaws governing courtesy affiliate personnel.

-2. Download and complete the Courtesy Affiliation ID Request Form.
+2. Download and complete the Contingent Worker/Courtesy Affiliate Request Form.
 Do not use this form for requesting adjunct status.

-Steps for renewing a new courtesy affiliation ID (non-adjunct)
+Steps for renewing a contingent worker/affiliation ID (non-adjunct)

-1. As applicable, follow unit bylaws governing courtesy affiliate personnel.
+1. As applicable, follow the unit bylaws governing courtesy affiliate/contingent worker personnel.